Read an excerpt

 2. From domestication to exploitation

-3. Are you then only things?
+3. Are you then nothing but things?

 4. Are we so different?

-5. Our singularities
+5. Our unique characteristics

 6. From exploitation to protection

-7. Beyond the “speciesism” debate
+7. Beyond the debate on "speciesism"

 8. What to do?